 TEENAGE STICH FIX: Fashion for teenage boys can be hard.
 Will a teenage boy stitch fix subscription help?
 This review of a 14 year old boy, size 14 will tell the tale.
+ALSO, we have updated this post with some MEN’S stitch fix to show what you can get as your kids get older and have NEW reviews from boys 15 and 19.

-Stitch Fix for Teenagers
+Stitch Fix Kids for Teenagers

 Stitch Fix for Kids serves kids up to size 14 (and down to 2T).
 If you’re past size 14, you can order the adult stitch fix (although, I find it to be pricier).